acrocat/EverLayout/docs/reading.md

 # View Environment <a name='view-environment'></a>

-A view environment is as instance of NSObject which contains properties referenced in the layout file.
-For instance, in a View Controller, you would want the root view of your layout to be the controller's view, but the controller itself is the object containing the other views in your layout that you would want to use in your layout.
+A view environment is an instance of NSObject which contains the properties referenced in the layout file.
+For instance, in a View Controller, you would want the root view of your layout to be the controller's view, but the controller itself is the object containing the other views in your layout.

 ```
 	class ViewController : UIViewController